irisvu/AcademyAwardsDatabase/ReadMe.txt

-DISCRIPTION
+DESCRIPTION
 -----------

 Authors: Josh Mansito and Iris Vucic
 Date Created: 12/01/2020
-IDE's used: Visual Studio, CLION, Repl.it
+IDEs used: Visual Studio, CLION, Repl.it

-Program: CSCI 2421: Data Structures and Program DesignFinal Project
+Program: CSCI 2421: Data Structures and Program Design Final Project
 Purpose:

 "Given the requirements as a rough specification, you are to design the classes and implement the database.
 So you can consider the requirements below as an outcome from a meeting with a client.
 You are in full control of the choice of data structures, algorithms, and detailed user interface scheme."

 We were instructed to create a program designed to navigate and manipulate two different types of csv files.
-Multiple Functions must be working in order to meet all requirements lsited in the Final Project instructions
+Multiple functions must be working in order to meet all requirements lsited in the Final Project instructions

 --------------------------------------------------------------